poult-lab/daily-word/english_words_ learning.md

+04.pore /pɔːr/

+[n] He was sweating through every pore.

+"one of the very small holes in your skin that sweat can pass through; one of the similar small holes in the surface of a plant or a rock"

-04.colloquial /kəˈloʊkwiəl/
+05.colloquial /kəˈloʊkwiəl/

 [adj] They should learn to “eat bitterness,” Mr. Xi instructed, using a colloquial expression that means to endure hardships.

-"used in conversation but not in formal speech or writing"
+"used in conversation but not in formal speech or writing" -informal-